 The rate of debt retirement is calculated as Ratio 5 in the DCM.
 This rate measures the extent to which new debt capacity is created for future debt issuance.
 Level principal payments result in more rapid repayment of principal than other structures such as level debt service payments.
-Annual debt service is higher in the earlier years for debt structured with level principal payments, but the more rapid principal amortization results in lower overall interest costs and more rapid replacement of debt capacity than level debt payments.
-Credit rating agencies use the rate of principal retirement for

-NSS debt as a measure of the state's debt capacity and have benchmarked a rate of 25 percent of the principal amount of 20-year maturities to be retired in five years and 50 percent in 10 years.
+Annual debt service is higher in the earlier years for debt structured with level principal payments, but the more rapid principal amortization results in lower overall interest costs and more rapid replacement of debt capacity than level debt service payments.
+Credit rating agencies use the rate of principal retirement for NSS debt as a measure of the state's debt capacity and have benchmarked a rate of 25 percent of the principal amount of 20-year maturities to be retired in five years and 50 percent in 10 years.

-Of Texas' NSS debt outstanding as of August 31, 2019, 28.0 percent will be retired in five years, and 52.7 percent will be retired in 10 years.
-(See Figure 3.6.)
-The rate of debt retirement decreased from fiscal year 2010's rates of 46.4 percent and 72.3 percent for the five-year and 10-year periods, respectively, primarily due to the Texas Transportation Commission's (TTC) issuance of \$977.8 million of Proposition 12 Bonds in September 2010 and an additional \$918.2 million issued in December 2012, both with level debt service instead of level principal payments, and a maturity of 30 years.
+Of Texas' NSS debt outstanding as of August 31, 2020, 29.2 percent will be retired in five years, and 54.8 percent will be retired in 10 years (see Figure 3.6).
+These figures meet the rating agency benchmarks.
+The rate of debt retirement decreased from fiscal year 2010's rates of 46.4 percent and 72.3 percent for the five-year and 10-year periods, respectively.
+This debt retirement rate decreased primarily due to the Texas Transportation Commission's (TTC) issuance of \$977.8 million of Proposition 12 Bonds in September 2010 and an additional \$918.2 million issued in December 2012, both with level debt service instead of level principal payments, and a maturity of 30 years.
 In October 2014, May 2016, and November 2016, TTC issued \$1.26 billion, \$615.0 million, and \$588.8 million, respectively, of the remaining Proposition 12 Bonds, with a level-principal structure to accelerate the repayment of the debt and reduce overall interest costs.
-In 15 years, approximately 73.4 percent of NSS debt will be retired, and all outstanding bonds are expected to mature by 2046.
+In 15 years, approximately 76.2 percent of NSS debt will be retired, and all outstanding NSS bonds are expected to mature by fiscal year 2046.

-Approximately 19.6 percent of the state's self-supporting (SS) debt will be retired in five years, and 38.3 percent of debt will be retired in 10 years.
+Approximately 19.8 percent of the state's self-supporting (SS) debt will be retired in five years, and 38.4 percent of debt will be retired in 10 years.
 The slower rate of retirement for SS debt is due in part to the use of level debt service or other forms of delayed principal repayment as well as the issuance of debt with maturities of 30 years or more to match the useful life of the projects financed (e.g., housing and water development programs).
+All outstanding SS bonds are expected to mature by fiscal year 2060.